KiberJi/KiberJi.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D student majoring in Energy and Climate Economics at [Center for Energy & Environmental Policy Research,Beijing Institute of Technology.(CEEP)](https://ceep.bit.edu.cn/) .
+I'm pursuing a Ph.D. in Energy and Climate Economics at [Center for Energy & Environmental Policy Research,Beijing Institute of Technology.(CEEP, BIT)](https://ceep.bit.edu.cn/) .
-My research interests include climate change and growth.
+My research interests include the economics of climate change and economic growth, with a particular focus on Integrated Assessment Models (IAMs).

-Currently I am doing research on the Intergrated Assessment Model.
-Those who are interested in research in this area could communicate and cooperate with me.

-Welcome to join CEEP, BIT.
+I welcome collaboration and academic exchange with researchers who share similar interests.

 [Email](mailto:jizhihao09@bit.edu.cn)/.
 [Github](https://github.com/Kiberji)/.